lucazammataro/cymol/README.md

 1. Rapaport DC.
 The Art of Molecular Dynamics Simulation.
 2nd ed.
 Cambridge University Press; 2004.

+2. Smith KW.
+Cython: A Guide for Python Programmers 1st Edition, O'Really ISBN-13: 978-1491901557

-2. Zammataro L. The Lennard-Jones potential Why the art of molecular dynamics is so fascinating, and why I got so emotionally overwhelmed, (https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c)
+3. Zammataro L. The Lennard-Jones potential Why the art of molecular dynamics is so fascinating, and why I got so emotionally overwhelmed, (https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c)

 ---